-All the features of a duplex board without having to sacrifice the convenience of the Pi Zero form factor. ( Presently out of Antennas))Designed by N5BOC Store (469-378-5600) in United States of America
+All the features of a duplex board without having to sacrifice the convenience of the Pi Zero form factor. ( In STOCK and more on the way )Designed by N5BOC Store (469-378-5600) in United States of America

 What is it?
 This is a Duplex Multiple Mode Digital Voice Modem in a Raspberry Pi Zero HAT form factor.
 While there are other versions of this type of Duplex board on the market this is the ONLY on...Read More…